workers-qb

 - Basic Queries: Learn the fundamentals of creating, reading, updating, and deleting data.

-- Advanced Queries: Dive into more complex query structures, including joins, subqueries, and conditional logic.
+- Advanced Queries: Dive into more complex query structures, including joins and conditional logic.

 - Migrations: Discover how to manage your database schema using migrations.